Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In Singapore, Seventh Month Community Dinners Are Common

-In Singapore, seventh-month community dinners are often hosted together with street performances or prayer rituals.
+In Singapore, seventh-month community dinners are often hosted together with street performances and prayer rituals.
 Diners typically pay a fixed sum to attend.
-Throughout the diner, there would also be auctioning of associated fortune items.
+Throughout the diner, there would be auctioning of so-called fortune items too.

-For some Chinese business owners, bringing home certain fortune items each year is also considered crucial for sustained business success.
+For some Chinese business owners, being able to bring home certain fortune items each year is considered crucial for sustained business success.
 An example of such items is the popular “black gold.”
 (See gallery below)

-And as mentioned in the introduction, such “seventh-month dinners” are important socio-political events, as Members of Parliament or ministers would often be the VIPs.
-In short, such dinners serve an important socio-political function.
-Singapore politicians, both elected and aspiring, consider attendance crucial for votes.
+And as mentioned in the introduction, such “seventh-month dinners” are important socio-political events in Singapore, as Members of Parliament or ministers would often be the VIPs.
+In essence, these dinners provide valuable networking and publicity opportunities.
+Singapore politicians, both elected and aspiring, thus consider attendance crucial for votes.

-- This is the most well-known.
-The first row of seats at street performances is always left empty for spirits to sit at.
+- This "do not" is the most well-known.
+The first row of seats at street performances is meant for spirits.
 Under no circumstances should a person sit at this row.

 - Street offerings, including ashes, should not be messed with.
 They should only be cleared the next day.
 (To mess with any is akin to disrupting someone’s meal)

-- Unburnt paper offerings in the streets should not be stepped onto.
+- Unburned paper offerings in the streets should not be stepped onto.

 - Needless to say, altars should not be messed with.
-The underside of altars should not be entered too.
+The underside of altars should not be entered.

 - Weddings are rarely held during the Hungry Ghost Month.
-Surgeries and other medical procedures are avoided too.
+Surgeries and other medical procedures are avoided as well.